 - Early Installment Weirdness: His first "big" film, The Big Boss, is very different from his other films.
-It's a little more cartoony (cut-out wall punch), cheesey (the big bad's demise), very bloody and Lee's character has a lot more trouble against his final opponent, rather than curbstomping the second half, than those that would follow.
+It's a little more cartoonish (cut-out wall punch), cheesey (the big bad's demise), and very bloody in an over-the-top way.

-- Fighting with Chucks: He made the nunchaku famous, with such sequences like the big fight in Han's basement from Enter the Dragon.
-He also fought with a single Chuck in Way of the Dragon.
+- Fighting with Chucks: He made the nunchaku famous with sequences such as the big fight in Han's basement from Enter the Dragon.
+He also fought with both double nunchaukus and a single Chuck in Way of the Dragon.

-- Fountain of Expies: To the point it got its own trope.
+- Fountain of Expies: He has so many copies that they got their own trope.

 - Good Old Fisticuffs: While much of his movements are more along the lines of Lightning Bruiser territory, he dabbles into this at his slowest moments.
-A good example would be the Chuck Norris fight, where after a series of rapid punches and kicks, he knocks him over with haymakers.
+A good example would be the Chuck Norris fight, where — after a series of rapid punches and kicks — Lee knocks Norris over with haymakers.

-- Guns Are Worthless: Averted.
-Lee had no illusions about the supremacy of an armed man against an unarmed one.
-One of the reasons he signed on to Enter the Dragon was the possibility that, since he was playing a badass Secret Agent, he might get to carry a gun in a few scenes; he was disappointed when he learned that the script required his character to go in unarmed, and he changed the script slightly so that the character's annoyance at the rules would reflect his own.
+- Guns Are Worthless: Lee averted this trope, as he had no illusions about the supremacy of an armed man against an unarmed one.
+One of the reasons he signed on to Enter the Dragon was the possibility that, since he was playing a badass Secret Agent, he might get to carry a gun in a few scenes.
+He was disappointed when he learned how the script required his character to go in unarmed, so he changed the script slightly to have his character's annoyance at those rules reflect his own.

-- I Have Many Names: Bruce Lee, Lee Junfan, Sai-fon, Li Yuanxin, Li Yuanjian and Li Xiaolong.
+- I Have Many Names: Bruce Lee, Lee Junfan/Li Zhenfan (李振藩), Sai-fon, Li Yuanxin (李源鑫) note , Li Yuanjian (李元鉴)note and Li Xiaolong (李小龍).
 The fact that he has so many names just boosts his legendary status.

-- Kiai: Lee's whooping kiais were intended to convey the power of his attacks and became a signature of his fight scenes.
-Just about anyone who parodies kung fu films will imitate them.
+- Kiai: Lee's whooping kiais were intended to convey the power of his attacks and became a signature part of his fight scenes.
+Anyone who parodies kung-fu films will likely imitate them.

-- Lightning Bruiser: His characters and in real life.
-When the song said "Those kicks were fast as lightning", this is why.
+- Lightning Bruiser: This applies to both Lee's characters and Lee himself.
+When the song said "Those kicks were fast as lightning", he is the reason why.

-- Mook Chivalry: Lee's films include lots of scenes where mooks surrounding him and attack one at a time.
+- Mook Chivalry: Lee's films include lots of scenes where mooks surround him and attack one at a time.

 - Mr. Fanservice: Has quite a following of fangirls for being athletic and good looking, particularly in his younger days.

-- Short-Lived Big Impact: He didn't star in very many films, and died at the age of 32, but Bruce Lee is widely credited with introducing martial-arts films to the United States, and popularizing East Asian culture.
-His fighting philosophy still lives on to this day, and he has inspired dozens upon dozens of Bruce Lee clones.
+- Short-Lived Big Impact: Lee didn't star in very many films, and died at the age of 32, but he is widely credited with introducing martial arts films to the United States and popularizing East Asian culture.
+His philosophies on both martial arts and life live on to this day, and his films inspired dozens upon dozens of Bruce Lee clones.

-- Type Casting: As the Asian version of John Wayne.
+- Typecasting: Lee all but became the Asian version of John Wayne.